 Q: How do I get started?

 A: Email firstname.lastname@example.org to request an application.
 We look forward to hearing from you!

 Volunteers help water, weed, care for and harvest our organic, non-GMO crops

-Shared kitchen + restroom facilities are available throughout one's stay
+Private kitchenette + shared bathroom facilities are available throughout one's stay